pluralsight/guides/published/microsoft-net/asp-net-mvc-creating-solutions-with-separate-projects-for-entities-data-access-and-website-functionality/article.md

 1. Select **Add / New Folder** from the context menu.

-1. Name the folder "Customers".
+1. Name the folder "Customer".

 Repeat the process for the following folders: